What Is an Amortization Table?

 Every amortization table contains the same kind of information:

 - Scheduled payments: Your required monthly payments are listed individually by month for the length of the loan.

-- Interest Expenses: Interest is typically charged on your loan each month.
-To calculate the interest charge, multiply your remaining loan balance by your monthly interest rate.
-Especially with long-term loans, you should find that the interest eats up most of the payment in the early years.
+- Interest expenses: Out of each scheduled payment, a portion goes toward interest, which is typically charged each month.
+It's calculated by multiplying your remaining loan balance by your monthly interest rate.
+Especially with long-term loans, you'll find that the interest eats up most of the payment in the early years.

-- Principal Repayment: After you apply the interest charges, the remainder of your payment goes toward paying off your debt.
-Your loan balance decreases over time as you move through an amortization schedule.
+- Principal repayment: After you apply the interest charges, the remainder of your payment goes toward paying off your debt.

-- Extra Payments?
-Basic amortization tables do not account for additional payments.
-But that doesn’t mean you can’t pay extra—and you can even calculate the benefit of those payments.
-To do so, you might need to build your own amortization table, but it’s not as hard as it sounds.
+- Extra payments: Basic amortization tables do not account for additional payments.
+But that doesn’t mean you can’t pay extra—and you can even calculate the benefit of those payments when you build your own amortization table.

-- Fees (Besides Interest)?
-Amortization schedules typically do not show additional charges that you might pay on your loan.
+- Fees: Amortization schedules typically do not show additional charges that you might pay on your loan.
 For example, if you pay origination fees or other closing costs to get a mortgage, you need to evaluate those fees separately.
-One way to do that is with the loan’s APR (which can sometimes be misleading).
+One way to do that is with the loan’s APR (though it can sometimes be misleading).
 For finance charges that result from your loan balance, it is possible to build your own table and include those charges—see how to Calculate Credit Card Payments and Costs.